 Construction loan product: Solutions!

-We generally place loans on “Ready to Build” Multifamily and Residential homes, generally up to 20 units in California and in the Western US.
-We place and fund both Bank or Non-Bank Construction Loans.
-Owner occupied or Investment.
-Cash out.
+We generally place loans on “Ready to Build” Multifamily and Residential homes, generally up to 20 units in California and in the South Western US.
+We place and fund both Bank or Non-Bank Construction Loans and Real Estate Investment Solutions like cash out and Portfolio restructure.
 We are often able to close these loans in 30 days or less once we have all the documentation/Plans/permits and the LOI.

 Many of our loan products are more tailored for active, experienced builders and investors who over the last 3 years have been active in Construction and Fix and Flips.
 One of our popular loan products is strictly for more experienced “Professionals” actively building or Flipping.
 It offers qualified Builders or Investors up to a 10 Million Dollar Line of Credit (LOC) and the Loan Rates are also fixed for up to 1 year.